ingenieux/beanstalker/elasticbeanstalk-service-webapp-archetype/src/main/resources/archetype-resources/README.md

 Don't launch it yet, though.
 We have some tips...

+## Deploy versus Fast-Deploy

+There are two variables involved when deploying into AWS Elastic Beanstalk:

+  - Git versus S3 (we chose git in this project)
+  - Downtime or Zero-Downtime

+Since we already made your life simpler by choosing git over S3, you have two profiles to pick according to your needs:

+  - Production: mvn -Pdeploy deploy will do a zero-downtime deploy.
+No downtime, but uses more resources
+  - Development: mvn -Pfast-deploy deploy will do a plain git deploy.
+It will incur downtime, but uses less resources

 ## Environment / Configuration Tips:

   - We suggest you save your environment into a configuration template once you're happy.
 We suggest ```envname-yyyymmdd-nn```, where NN is a number which gets incremented.